Cèllere Codex: Background

-Verrazzano left France with a ship provided and paid for by the King, a 100-ton caravel called Le Dauphine.
+Verrazzano left France with a ship provided and paid for by the King, a 100-ton caravel called La Dauphine.
 He had a crew of 50 men, materiel and provisions sufficient for eight months at sea in December 1523.
 Verrazzano chose a course across the mid-Atlantic, perhaps aware that by now Lucas Vasquez de Ayllon had mapped the area as far north as 33° 30' and that Ponce de Lyon had extended Spanish influence from South America up to Florida.
 This course ensured him the best chance of discovering a western passage while avoiding the Spanish fleet.
 After forty days sailing they reached and landed just north of Cape Fear, near Myrtle Grove Sound, North Carolina.
 Verrazzano named this new continent "Francesca", after his King.
 He knew he had not reached China, as he described it as "a new land which had not been seen before by any man, either ancient or modern".